 Babe's home run production stopped, but even though he kept the ball in the park, he was a one-man wrecking crew.
 On July 6th the Sox were two behind, with two on and none out, Babe hit a smash to the right-field corner for a triple and gave the Sox a 5 to 4 victory over the Tribe.

-Against the Indians on July 8th, Babe hit a ball in the 10th inning 3/4 of the way up into the right field bleachers at Fenway Park for a walk-off Red Sox 1-0 victory.
+Against the Indians on July 8th, Babe hit a ball in the 10th inning, 3/4 of the way up into the right field bleachers at Fenway Park for a walk-off Red Sox 1-0 victory.
 The blast into the bleachers was not considered a home run, because Amos Strunk was on first.
-By the rules in 1918, Babe's smash into the bleachers was only a triple.
+By the rules at the time, Babe's smash into the bleachers was only a triple.
 If it hadn't ended the game, it would have been a home run in any other inning and ultimately the 715th of his career.
-He never was credited for a home run at Fenway Park in 1918.
+Surprisingly, he never was credited for a home run at Fenway Park in 1918.

-It was Wally Mayer, a mere understudy, but who carried all of the select stuff at every star needs, who provided the big climax that sent more than 4000 fans home to dinner happy from Fenway Park on July 9th.
+Then it was Wally Mayer, a mere understudy, who carried all of the select stuff that every star needs, who provided the big climax that sent more than 4000 fans home to dinner happy from Fenway Park on July 9th.
 His walk-off liner to left, against the Indians, with two down in the 12th inning, supplied Joe Bush, with a 1 to 0 decision.
-Then on July 10th, Babe Ruth hit a triple to win the game, 2-0 against the same Indians.
+Then on July 10th, Babe hit a triple to win the game, 2-0 against the same Indians.

 On July 11th the Chicago White Sox lost to the Red Sox, 4 to 0, and all Babe did was hit the ball to left field three times, each one for a double.
-The next day on July 12th, two triples and a double, in four times at bat, was his production, in a 6 to 3 victory over the White Sox and pushing their American League lead over the Indians to 3 1/2 games.
+The next day on July 12th, he had two triples and a double, in four times at bat, in a 6 to 3 victory over the White Sox, pushing the Red Sox American League lead over the Indians to 3 1/2 games.